shochberg13/TicTacToe/README.md

 # TicTacToe
 Play against my computer algorithm on Visual Studio console in this classic game.
 Connect three in a row to win.
 The algorithm I have developed that cannot be beaten and might even beat you!
 Try for yourself.
+This was my first ever project which over time, I have added features and a more sophisticated algorithm for determining where to move next.

 # To Play
 Run the exe file in bin/Debug/netcoreapp3.1